Student Life & Housing

 New York City

-The New York City CBM campuses (Weill Cornell Medical College, Memorial Sloan Kettering Cancer Center) are located on the Tri-Institutional corner at 68th Street and York Avenue and they are adjacent to the campus of The Rockefeller University, Together, these institutions form a tight-knit hub of biomedical research.
+The New York City CBM campuses (Weill Cornell Medicine, Memorial Sloan Kettering Cancer Center, and Rockefeller University) are located on the Tri-Institutional corner at 68th Street and York Avenue and they are adjacent to the campus of The Rockefeller University, Together, these institutions form a tight-knit hub of biomedical research.
 Even in this bustling city, we are in our own small oasis, meeting with fellow students at the various student and faculty clubs or studying together at one of the many lounges on the Tri-I campuses.
 The physical proximity is mirrored by an incredible collaborative spirit among the institutions, with an abundance of events and lectures from field-leading experts offered daily that are open to members of all campuses.
 We also maintain close ties with the vast number of other research and scientific centers throughout NYC, further expanding the opportunities available to students.

 Living in Manhattan on New York City’s Upper East Side is an experience like no other.
 This area is a perfect mixture of the hustle and bustle of the city and a quieter living environment.
 Central Park is only a 10-minute walk from campus and the neighborhood is surrounded by an eclectic selection of restaurants, bars, and stores.
 Through the graduate school events office, students are regularly offered discounted tickets to popular Broadway shows, operas, concerts, museums, movies and other recreational activities.
 Additionally, public transportation in New York City is arguably the best in the world so travelling to other parts of the city is incredibly convenient.